act-lilly/aws-bedrock-chatbot-with-anthropic-claude-models-llm-inference/README.md

 # User experience
 A few keyboard control options to know while using the app:
 - You can add new lines to the input prompt by using **Shift + Enter** (aka a soft return).
 When you press Enter alone, it will submit the input field to the model for evaluation.
 - You can add a Custom System Prompt by selecting Custom from the options.
-In the text field, you will use **Control + Enter** to submit, to make the new prompt live.
+In the Custom System Prompt text field, you will use **Control + Enter** to submit, to make the new prompt live.

 # Running the app
 A Dockerfile is included for reference on how to build the image to run in Docker or to deploy as a container.